 From her back, Ian screamed a warning before she even felt a new gout of flame that reared just ahead.
 Mara’s hole-pocked boots skidded on the dry, dusty earth as she ground to a halt.
 Staring into the dancing yellow flames, Mara felt her horrified heart miss a beat.
 Had Ian warned her a split second later, they would both be falling headlong into the fire.

 If only there were aether here.
 If only I could manipulate these fires.

 But there was no more aether.
 The Vaerin conquerors had drained it all just before they’d begun marching onto the Caders’ land.

 They’re using our aether against us.
 The irony had never slipped her mind.
 The Vaerin are using the source of my people’s magic to exterminate us.

 Mara felt the oppressive heat pulsing behind her.
-Flames arced roughly east on her right and north from the direction she and Ian had come.
+Flames arced roughly east on her right and north from behind, from the direction she and Ian had come.
 There was only one gap in the flames to her left side, to the west.
 But that was likely where the attacks were coming from.